loda-lang/loda-programs/programs/oeis/list5.md

 * [A273407](http://oeis.org/A273407) ([L13 program](273/A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](273/A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
 * [A273409](http://oeis.org/A273409) ([L30 program](273/A273409.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 678", based on the 5-celled von Neumann neighborhood.
-* [A273417](http://oeis.org/A273417) ([L44 program](273/A273417.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
-* [A273419](http://oeis.org/A273419) ([L25 program](273/A273419.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A273420](http://oeis.org/A273420) ([L34 program](273/A273420.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A273448](http://oeis.org/A273448) ([L35 program](273/A273448.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A273465](http://oeis.org/A273465) ([L08 program](273/A273465.asm)): Numbers generated by starting at 1 and adding twice and subtracting once following the sequence of positive integers.